Skip to content

 Derivative Liability, Security Sold under Agreement to Repurchase, and Security Loaned, Subject to Master Netting Arrangement, Deduction of Financial Instrument Not Offset

-U.S. Bancorp Derivative Liability, Security Sold under Agreement to Repurchase, and Security Loaned, Subject to Master Netting Arrangement, Deduction of Financial Instrument Not Offset increased by 263.1% to $570.00M in Q4 2025 compared to the prior quarter.
-Year-over-year, this metric declined by 44.6%, from $1.03B to $570.00M.
+U.S. Bancorp Derivative Liability, Security Sold under Agreement to Repurchase, and Security Loaned, Subject to Master Netting Arrangement, Deduction of Financial Instrument Not Offset decreased by 11.8% to $503M in Q1 2026 compared to the prior quarter.
+Year-over-year, this metric declined by 13.4%, from $581M to $503M.
 Over 5 years (FY 2020 to FY 2025), Derivative Liability, Security Sold under Agreement to Repurchase, and Security Loaned, Subject to Master Netting Arrangement, Deduction of Financial Instrument Not Offset shows an upward trend with a 9.0% CAGR.
-This increase may warrant attention — for this metric, lower values are generally preferred.
+This is a positive signal — lower values indicate better performance for this metric.

 Analysis